Plan your visit to the Hermitage Palace

 Practical information

-There are limited cloakroom facilities and only space for small bags and umbrellas.
-Large bags, suitcases, prams, strollers, and umbrellas are not allowed.
+There are limited cloakroom facilities and only room for small bags and umbrellas.
+Large bags, suitcases, prams, pushchairs and umbrellas are not allowed inside the palace.

-Strollers and prams are not allowed in the castle.
+Puschchairs/buggies and prams are not allowed inside the palace.

-For safety reasons, lifts and sleep carriers are not allowed in the palace – we recommend using a baby carrier.
+For security reasons, carry cots and sleep carriers are not allowed inside the palace – we recommend using a carrying sling.

-There is access to a toilet inside the castle before the tour begins.
+There is access to a toilet inside the palace before the tour begins.

 Companion card, disabled parking etc.